techmack92/social-network-API/README.md

 1. Clone this repository<br>
 2. Use command: `npm install` to install the Node Package Manager<br>
 3. Use command: `npm install express` to install the express package<br>
-4. Use command: `npm install mongoose` to install the ODM (object-document mapping) librabry for MongoDB & Node.js<br>
+4. Use command: `npm install mongoose` to install the ODM (object-document mapping) library for MongoDB & Node.js<br>

 ## Usage
 ***When user has completed all installation steps above:***<br>